jomjol/AI-on-the-edge-device/param-docs/parameter-pages/MQTT/DomoticzTopicIn.md

 # Parameter `DomoticzTopicIn`
 Default Value: `domoticz/in`

-MQTT IN topic for Domoticz integration, under which the counters are published.
+Domoticz "in" topic as configured on "MQTT Client Gateway" setup page.
+Used to publish counter/s value/s.

-Counter Idx is required.
+Parameter <NUMBER>.DomoticzIDX is required.